 “It can be a win-win for both parties,” he said.
 “Your friends get a discounted ticket, and you get cash back at a higher rate than your bank may offer.”

-But, before you get too excited and start selling your unwanted rewards for cash, know the risks.
+But before you get too excited and start selling your unwanted rewards for cash, know the risks.
 Although some rewards programs allow members to gift rewards or points to their family and friends, selling these perks for cash might violate the terms and conditions of some programs.

-So before you sell, carefully read your credit card rewards’ terms and conditions thoroughly — and make sure the process is not illegal in your state.
+Before you sell, carefully read your credit card rewards’ terms and conditions thoroughly — and make sure the process is not illegal in your state.